The Curious Problem of the Normal Inverse Mean: Robustness and Shrinkage: Real Data Results

 Our analysis focuses on computing the posterior distances for a selected sample of 100 stars.
 By comparing the medians of the posterior distributions derived from these priors to the naive inverse parallax estimates provided in the GDR1 database, we aim to assess the accuracy and reliability of the proposed hierarchical models.
 It is to be noted that the parallaxes are in mas (milli-arcseconds), and angles are in degrees in the original database.
 We convert the parallaxes to arcseconds so that distances come out as pc (parsecs).
 To make the scale of our priors consistent with the magnitude of the data and for fair comparison across the priors, we choose the common scale parameter $L=1000$.

 The plot in Figure \ref{fig:light_tailed} contrasts the posterior median estimates against the tabulated GDR1 naive inverse parallax estimates for priors whose tail decay rates are exponential (see Table \ref{tab:tail_decay}).
 Similarly, Figure \ref{fig:heavy_tailed} enlists and compares all the priors with heavier tails, their tail decay rates being polynomial.
 The degree to which points cluster around the diagonal line (red dotted line in each figure) indicates how closely the Bayesian estimates align with the inverse parallax estimates.
-A tight clustering around the diagonal suggests strong agreement, while a broad scatter indicates discrepancies between the two methods. \\

-\textbf{Key Observations (Exponential-type decay Priors):} {} \begin{itemize}[noitemsep, topsep=0pt] \item [(1)] The Gamma and Reciprocal-Gaussian priors have their densest regions overlapping the naive estimates more closely, while the Weibull prior shows a broader spread with a significant chunk of its 50\% confidence region lying below the identity line.
-This indicates that the Weibull prior might be more skeptical of the larger distance estimates provided by the naive method. \item [(2)] The Reciprocal-Gaussian prior has the broadest spread amongst the three light-tailed priors, suggesting that it might be allowing for more variability in the posterior estimates, especially at higher distances. \\ \end{itemize}
+A tight clustering around the diagonal suggests strong agreement, while a broad scatter indicates discrepancies between the two methods.
+The Gamma and Reciprocal-Gaussian priors have their densest regions overlapping the naive estimates more closely, while the Weibull prior shows a broader spread with a significant chunk of its 50\% confidence region lying below the identity line.
+This indicates that the Weibull prior might be more skeptical of the larger distance estimates provided by the naive method.
+The Reciprocal-Gaussian prior has the broadest spread amongst the three light-tailed priors, suggesting that it might be allowing for more variability in the posterior estimates, especially at higher distances.

-\textbf{Key Observations (Polynomial-type decay Priors):} \begin{itemize}[noitemsep, topsep=0pt] \item [(1)] The Half-Cauchy prior tends to shrink the distance estimates compared to the naive method, especially for stars with larger parallax (shorter distances), whereas the contours for the Inverse-Gamma prior suggest that it allows for a broader range of possible distances, especially at lower values. \item [(2)] The Product Half-Cauchy prior appears to be more conservative, keeping estimates closer to the identity line but still showing a tendency to shrink distances compared to the naive method. \\ \end{itemize}
+The Half-Cauchy prior tends to shrink the distance estimates compared to the naive method, especially for stars with larger parallax (shorter distances), whereas the contours for the Inverse-Gamma prior suggest that it allows for a broader range of possible distances, especially at lower values.
+The Product Half-Cauchy prior appears to be more conservative, keeping estimates closer to the identity line but still showing a tendency to shrink distances compared to the naive method.

 All the candidate priors produce posterior median estimates that do not perfectly align with the naive inverse parallax estimates.
 This misalignment is expected, as the Bayesian models incorporate additional prior information and are not solely dependent on the parallax data -- which naturally introduce biases, especially in cases of large parallax errors or when the parallax is small.
 Polynomial-tailed priors are usually more appropriate when dealing with such scenarios, offering a more cautious approach, which can be beneficial in ensuring that the posterior estimates are not unduly influenced by extreme values.